meltwater/tau/README.md

 - Automatically lint on changes with [gulp].
 - Futuristic unit testing with [AVA].
 - Code coverage reporting with [Istanbul] and [nyc].
+- Continuous testing and automated package publishing with [CircleCI].
 - [Keep a CHANGELOG].
 - Consistent coding with [EditorConfig].
 - [Tern] code-analysis support.